auth0/auth0.js/README.md

 ## Develop

-Run `yarn install` to set up the environment.
+Run `npm install` to set up the environment.

-Run `yarn start` to point your browser to [`https://localhost:3000/`](https://localhost:3000/) to verify the example page works.
+Run `npm start` to point your browser to [`https://localhost:3000/`](https://localhost:3000/) to verify the example page works.

-Run `yarn test` to run the test suite.
+Run `npm test` to run the test suite.

-Run `yarn ci:test` to run the tests that ci runs.
+Run `npm run ci:test` to run the tests that ci runs.

-Run `yarn test:watch` to run the test suite while you work.
+Run `npm run test:watch` to run the test suite while you work.

-Run `yarn test:coverage` to run the test suite with coverage report.
+Run `npm run test:coverage` to run the test suite with coverage report.

-Run `yarn lint` to run the linter and check code styles.
+Run `npm run lint` to run the linter and check code styles.

-Run `yarn install && yarn build && yarn test:es-check:es5 && yarn test:es-check:es2015:module` to check for JS incompatibility.
+Run `npm install && npm run build && npm run test:es-check:es5 && npm run test:es-check:es2015:module` to check for JS incompatibility.

 See [.circleci/config.yml](.circleci/config.yml) for additional checks that might be run as part of [circleci integration tests](https://circleci.com/).